maliMirkec/personal-website/source/_posts/classily-js-toggling-classes-more-classily.md

 As you see, Classily.js is not complicated to use.
 In fact, it looks like it cannot do much, but I want to reassure you that is not the case.
 Stay with me; I will guide you through examples.

-## Toggling the same class on multiple elements
+## How to toggle the same class on multiple elements?

 If you click on the "Toggle button" in the example below, you should see that both headings will change color.

 {% codepen CiTA POaNEj dark result 350 %}

 We do that by adding the same class `.my-class` on both headings.
-There is another one how we could achieve the same effect - we could provide multiple comma-separated list of selectors.
+There is another way how we could achieve the same effect - we could provide a comma-separated list of selectors.

-## Toggling multiple classes on multiple elements
+## How to toggle multiple classes on multiple elements?

 In the example below, we are toggling two different classes on two separate elements.